Covariant representations for possibly singular actions on C*-algebras: Covariant representations

+Examples of singular actions were mentioned in the introduction, and below we will give some typical examples (cf. Examples~\ref{ccrexmp1} and \ref{ccrexmp2}).

-For the usual case, $C^*$-actions have been extensively analyzed, and there are many tools available, such as crossed products.
-However, this is frequently too restrictive, e.g.\ if we have a strongly continuous one-parameter automorphism group $\alpha \: \R \to \Aut(\cA)$ where $\cA$ is a $W^*$-algebra, then the action must be inner (cf. \cite[Exercise~XI.3.6]{Ta03}).
+The \usual case, is what is normally assumed in the literature.
+For the \usual case, $C^*$-actions have been extensively analyzed, and there are many tools available, such as crossed products.
+However, this is frequently too restrictive, e.g.\ if we have a \strong continuous one-parameter automorphism group $\alpha \: \R \to \Aut(\cA)$ where $\cA$ is a $W^*$-algebra, then the action must be inner (cf. \cite[Exercise~XI.3.6]{Ta03}).
 In physics and some natural examples in mathematics, we have singular actions, and then the available theory is more limited.
 To analyze a singular action, one is often forced to choose some representation $\pi$ with respect to ~which the $\alpha_g$ are normal maps (i.e.\ each $\alpha_g^*$ preserves the set of normal states of the von Neumann algebra $\pi(\cA)''$), and the orbit maps $g \mapsto \pi(\alpha_g(A))$ are strong operator continuous and then analyze the action on the von Neumann algebra $ \pi(\cA)''$.
 The cost of this strategy is that the analysis is subject to the chosen representation $\pi$.
 Not every automorphism of $\pi(\cA)$ will extend to $ \pi(\cA)''$, only those which are normal maps with respect to ~$\pi$.
 On the other hand, every automorphism of $ \pi(\cA)''$ is automatically normal, but not all will preserve $\pi(\cA)$.
 We fix terminology for this context.

 Let $\cM$ be a $W^*$-algebra, then every automorphism $\rho$ of the $W^*$-algebra $\cM$ is already a normal map, i.e.\ a $W^*$-automorphism (cf.~\cite[Thm.~2.5.2]{Pe89} or \cite[Cor.~4.1.23]{Sa71}), hence there is no need to restrict $\Aut(\cM)$.
 As any $\rho\in\Aut(\cM)$ is a normal map, the isometry $\rho^*:\cM^*\to\cM^*$ (given by $\rho^*(\omega)=\omega\circ\rho$) preserves the predual $\cM_*$, hence by $\cM=(\cM_*)^*$ the map $\rho\to\rho^*\restriction\cM_*$ embeds $\Aut(\cM)$ as a group of isometries of the Banach space $\cM_*$.